-- 1513 Beginning Acting (3) F: Majors only, SP: Non-Majors Basic training in acting choices, stage technique and creating a character.
+1513 Beginning Acting (3) F

+Basic training in acting choices, stage technique and creating a character.
 Involves scene work and character analysis, includes laboratory.
-Laboratory graded and credited with course. - 1533 Text Analysis (3) SP Offered odd-numbered years The class uses James Thomas' formalist approach to textual analysis and develops skills needed for scholarly insight into play scripts.
-As the students formulate their theatre aesthetic, they should also develop tools to distinguish time periods and genres and the ability to communicate research ideas.
+Laboratory graded and credited with course.

+1533 Text Analysis (3) SP

+Students learn basic concepts of dramatic theory and apply them in a critical examination of plays, using five different methods to achieve a detailed understanding of a playscript in preparation for a production.

-2113 Beginning Directing (3) F Basic principles governing play structures, choice and casting are discussed.
+2113 Beginning Directing (3) F

+Basic principles governing play structures, choice and casting are discussed.
 Requires student directed scenes with lab.
 Laboratory graded and credited with course.

-- 2123 Voice and Diction for the Stage (3) SP Voice and diction fundamentals, used to develop - voice and diction fundamentals, used to develop vocal resonance, projection and articulation, as well as the natural connection of voice to action playing.
-Prerequisites: Theatre 1513. - 2131 Theatrical Choreography: Various styles (1) F, SP A practical class for developing the performer's technique in various forms of dance for the musical theatre.
+2123 Voice and Diction for the Stage (3) SP

+Voice and diction fundamentals, used to develop vocal resonance, projection and articulation, as well as the natural connection of voice to action playing.
+Prerequisites: Theatre 1513.

+2131 Theatrical Choreography: Various styles (1) F, SP

+A practical class for developing the performer's technique in various forms of dance for the musical theatre.

-2143 Movement for the Stage (3) SP Offered odd-numbered years
+2143 Movement for the Stage (3) SP